 Rutter Mills attorneys work hard with a team of investigators and outside experts to uncover the past and look ahead to the future.
-We know what a fair settlement offer looks like and our experience in these matters will help keep you from getting short-changed by the insurance company.
+We know what a fair settlement offer looks like, and our experience will help keep you from being short-changed by the insurance company.

 How and When to File A Wrongful Death Claim

 The process begins with calling Rutter Mills motorcycle accident lawyers for a free consultation.
-Typically, a spouse calls to file the lawsuit.
-Children – whether biological, adopted, step, foster, or grand – may also be included in the suit.
-In cases where there is no spouse and dependents, a parent, sibling, or heir can then file.
+Typically, a spouse calls to file a lawsuit.
+A parent, sibling, or heir can then file if there is no spouse or dependents.
+Children – biological, adopted, step, foster, or grand – may also be included in the suit. or

-The Commonwealth of Virginia generally allows family members to file within two years from the date of accident.
-Filing after this period of limitation will result in a judge summarily dismissing your claim.
+The Commonwealth of Virginia generally allows family members to file within two years from the date of the accident.
+Filing after this limitation period will result in a judge summarily dismissing your claim.
 In rare cases, such as hit-and-run accidents where the perpetrator was initially unknown, the statute of limitations clock starts ticking upon knowledge of harm; this exception is called the discovery rule.

-Unlike most states that go by comparative negligence, the Commonwealth of Virginia follows a law stating that an injured person cannot file a claim if he or she was, in any way, proximately responsible for contributing to the accident, so it’s important to find an aggressive team who will defend the reputation of your loved one and place blame irrefutably on the defendant, where it belongs.
+Unlike most states that go by comparative negligence, the Commonwealth of Virginia follows a law stating that an injured person cannot file a claim if they were, in any way, proximately responsible for contributing to the accident, so it’s essential to find an aggressive team who will defend the reputation of your loved one and place blame irrefutably on the defendant, where it belongs.